Golden tigers aplenty at Chinatown Chinese New Year Light-Up 2022.

 A Golden Tree, Festive Shoppers and Street Lights, and Kawaii Set Displays

-Tigers are, of course, not the only photo-worthy displays this year.
+Tigers are, of course, not the only photo-worthy displays at this year’s Chinatown CNY celebration.

 Chinatown Chinese New Year Light-Up 2022 is ongoing till Mar 2, 2021.
 Don’t forget to check the official page for festive programmes too!